awsdocs/aws-client-vpn-administrator-guide/doc_source/scenario-client-to-client.md

 + Identify a suitable CIDR range for the client IP addresses that does not overlap with the VPC CIDR\.
 + Review the rules and limitations for Client VPN endpoints in [Limitations and rules of Client VPN](what-is.md#what-is-limitations)\.

+**Note**
+Network\-based authorization rules using Active Directory groups or SAML\-based IdP groups are not supported in this scenario\.

 **To implement this configuration**

 1. Create a Client VPN endpoint in the same Region as the VPC\.
 To do this, perform the steps described in [Create a Client VPN endpoint](cvpn-working-endpoints.md#cvpn-working-endpoint-create)\.